 Here’s my bag by the grinder at the store.
 I dumped the whole bag into the grinder, into the slot at the top of the machine.

 Here it is, grinding away.
-It took about a minute for it to grind up my 2 Lb bag.
+This machine took about a minute to grind up my 2 Lb bag.

 When I came home, I divided up my bag into two portions, vacuum sealing one to use later: